jart/blink/README.md

 ## Compiling and Running Programs under Blink

-Blink is picky about which Linux executables it'll emulate, especially whilst running on platforms like Apple M1.
+Blink is picky about which Linux executables it'll emulate.
+For example, right now only static binaries are supported.
+In other cases, the host system page size may cause problems.
 For example, Apple M1 has a system page size of 16kb, and WASM's page size is 64kb.
-That makes perfect emulation of all Linux programs impossible, because Linux programs typically assume things like 4096 byte page.
-The most obvious obstacle this causes will happen in the ELF loading process, where Blink may complain about the vaddr offset skew:
+On those platforms, you may encounter an error like this:

 ```
 I2023-01-06T18:12:51.007788:blink/loader.c:91:47550 p_vaddr p_offset skew unequal w.r.t. host page size
 ```

-The solution is to recompile your program using the GCC flags:
+In this case, you can disable the linear memory optimization (using the `-m` flag) but that'll slow down performance.
+Another option is simply recompiling your executable so that its ELF program headers will work on systems with a larger page size.
+You can do that using these GCC flags:

 ```
 gcc -static -Wl,-z,common-page-size=65536,-z,max-page-size=65536 ...
 ```

-But that's just step one.
-The program should also be using APIs like `sysconf(_SC_PAGESIZE)` rather than assuming 4096, because that's the standard API for obtaining the page size.
-The C library gets this information from Blink, which supplies it to your C library via `getauxval(AT_PAGESZ)`.
+However that's just step one.
+The program also needs to be using APIs like `sysconf(_SC_PAGESIZE)` which will return the true host page size, rather than naively assuming it's 4096 bytes.
+Your C library gets this information from Blink via `getauxval(AT_PAGESZ)`.

 If you're using the Blinkenlights debugger TUI, then another important set of flags to use are the following: